• Facebook

 Please login to the iGrants website for more information.

-Beginning in the 2022-23 school year, OSPI shall award grants to eligible school districts, federally recognized tribes, and outdoor education program providers.
+OSPI shall award grants to eligible school districts, federally recognized tribes, and outdoor education program providers.
 OSPI may consult with the Washington RCO in awarding grants under this section.

-This portion of SHB 2078 supports competitive grants for federally recognized tribes, and outdoor education providers to support existing capacity and to increase future capacity for outdoor learning experiences.
+This portion of SHB 2078 supports competitive grants for federally recognized tribes and outdoor education providers to support existing capacity and to increase future capacity for outdoor learning experiences.

 Please visit the RCO website for more information.